dino0320/dino0320.github.io/docs/_posts/version-control/git/about-filemode-in-git-config/en/2025-07-08-about-filemode-in-git-config-en.md

 ```

 Next, give executable permissions to a file that currently doesn't have them.
-We’ll use a sample file named `hoge.sh`:
+We'll use a sample file named `hoge.sh`:

 ```bash
 $ chmod 755 hoge.sh